 Do you agree?
 Tweet this ...
 Hydration packs rock @syncplicity #EMCWORLD http://bit.ly/1myWzew

 So, we had a rock-climbing wall (doesn’t everyone?) and skepticism loomed around audience participation.
 Would people actually dare to tackle it?
 Thankfully, our fears were unfounded.
 Suit, tie, dress shoes?
 No matter.
 Climbing a wall was second nature to our executive team and EMC World attendees.

 Do you agree?
-Tweet this ...Men in suits can climb walls @Syncplicity redefining sports attire. #EMCWORLD! http://bit.ly/1myWzew
+Tweet this ...Men in suits can climb walls @Syncplicity by Axway redefining sports attire. #EMCWORLD! http://bit.ly/1myWzew

-For additional information on Syncplicity @ EMC WORLD please click here.
+For additional information on Syncplicity by Axway @ EMC WORLD please click here.